UKP-SQuARE/square-core/square-backend/README.md

     * models.py: The models used in the database

 ## Creating a database
-Run `python flask-mange.py db init` `python flask-mange.py db migrate` `python flask-mange.py db upgrade` to create a fresh database with all required tables.
+Run `python flask_manage.py db init` `python flask_manage.py db migrate` `python flask-mange.py db upgrade` to create a fresh database with all required tables.

-`python flask-mange.py shell` starts a Python shell in the app context so you can easily manage the DB manually with it.
+`python flask-manage.py shell` starts a Python shell in the app context so you can easily manage the DB manually with it.

 ## Starting the server
 Run `python main.py`.

+## Postgres
+Run `docker exec -it square-core_db_1 psql -U square` to access the postgres container and then use psql command to inspect the db.

 ## API Documentation
 The API is documented [here](squareapi/api.py) in the docstrings as YAML-formatted Swagger documentation.
 The endpoint `/apidocs` of a running server renders the entire documentation as a webpage.

+## BACKEND DEBUG
+Besides setting DEBUG=True, please add these following line to be able to print to console
+`print("whatever you want print")`
+`import sys`
+`sys.stdout.flush() `